tomhazledine/tomhazledine.github.io/_drafts/2015-05-31-inline-svg-icons.md

 ## If it ain't broke, why fix it?

 Lately the winds of change have been blowing.
 Fewer and fewer big-name sites are using iconfonts, and more and more are publicly coming out in favour of inline SVGs.
-At first I was sceptical: "that probem's already been solved", I thought.
+At first I was sceptical: "that problem's already been solved", I thought.
 Actually inlining raw SVG code into a site seemed overly complicated, and harder to maintain and automate than an iconfont setup.
 But was it?
 And were iconfonts as great as they first appeared?

 * Some test.
 * Things in a list.